White-Label/JavaScript-SDK/README.md

 var wl = new WhiteLabel(CLIENT_ID);
 ```

+_This library requires the `regeneratorRuntime` method to be available.
+It is available in ES6 but can be loaded by using the [babel-polyfill](https://babeljs.io/docs/usage/polyfill/)._

 ## Examples

 Getting array of all Mixtape objects in the collection with slug "collection-slug"